-3.1 Training Pipeline

-For validating our method, we adopt the HoVer-Net [3] as nuclear segmentation pipeline.
-HoVer-Net [3] predicts the

-horizontal, vertical distances of nuclear object to its centres of mass, which are leveraged to segment adjacent nuclei precisely in subsequent post-processing.
-Only model architecture is replaced with Unet++ [5] architecutre whose encoder is EfficientNet-b7 [6] pretrained on ImageNet [7] because simply it yields slightly better performance than HoVer-Net architecture whose encoder is pretrained on ImageNet [7] in our empirical experiments.
+their centers of mass, which are leveraged to segment adjacent nuclei, precisely in subsequent post-processing.
+Only the model architecture is replaced with Unet++ [5] architecture, whose encoder is EfficientNet-b7 [6] pretrained on ImageNet [7], because it yielded slightly better performance than HoVer-Net architecture, whose encoder is pretrained on ImageNet [7] in our empirical experiments.

 3.2 Dataset

-We evaluate our proposed method on CoNIC nuclear segmentation dataset [2] which is provided in CoNIC Challenge 2022 [4].
-Specifically, CoNIC dataset [2] consists of various size of 238 H&E stained images at 20x objective magnification (0.5 microns/pixel) with minimum height and width 337, 500 and a maximum of 2175 and 2145, respectively.
-For training, we stride the window of size 256 x 256 with 256 interval on each image and prepare 4981 patch data.
+We evaluated the proposed method on CoNIC nuclear segmentation dataset [2], which is provided in CoNIC Challenge 2022 [4].
+In particular, CoNIC dataset [2] comprises various sizes of 238 H&E stained images at 20x objective magnification (0.5 microns/pixel) with a minimum height and width of 337 and 500 and a maximum of 2175 and 2145, respectively.
+For training, we strided the window of size 256 x 256 with 256 intervals on each image and prepared 4981 patch data.

 3.3 Implementation Details

-For base augmentation, we use colorjitter, flip, rotate, blur.
-We use Radam [8] optimizer with initial learning rate of 1e-3.
-The learning late is downscaled from 1e-3 to 1e-5 using step scheduler with 0.1 ratio every 100 epoch.
-We train the model with batch size of 8 for 300 epochs.
-All experiments were conducted on 5-Fold cross validation setting for clear verification.
+For base augmentation, we used colorjitter, flip, rotate, and blur.
+We used the Radam [8] optimizer, with an initial learning rate of 1e-3.
+The learning rate was downscaled from 1e-3 to 1e-5, using a step scheduler with 0.1 ratio every 100 epochs.
+We trained the model with a batch size of 8 for 300 epochs.
+All experiments were conducted under a five-fold cross-validation setting for clear verification.

 3.4 Experimental Results

+For evaluation, two different metrics were used for the challenge: panoptic quality (PQ) and multi-class panoptic quality (mPQ).
+PQ is defined as the multiplication of detection quality (DQ) and segmentation quality (SQ).
+DQ is

+defined as F1-score to evaluate DQ for nuclei segmentation.

+If the intersection of union (IoU) between a single predicted